Infisical/secrets-action/README.md

 ```

 ### As a file
-This will export your Infisical secrets to a file in your GITHUB_WORKSPACE.
-Currently, the output is in a `.env` file format (key=value pairs separated by `\n`)
+Exports secrets to a file in your `GITHUB_WORKSPACE`, useful for applications that read from `.env` files.
 ```yaml
       - uses: Infisical/secrets-loader-action@v1.0.0
         with: